All Episodes

 She wrote a book called A Cure for All Cancers.

-She was forced to leave the country and is now in Mexico with a clinic and is doing a marvelous job.
+She was forced to leave the country, is now in Mexico with a clinic, and is doing a marvelous job.

-She claims that all cancers are due to liver flukes and she has a very simple approach for solving that with black walnut hull picture, ground cloves, and wormwood.
+She claims that all cancers are due to liver flukes, and she has a very simple approach for solving that with black walnut hull tincture, ground cloves, and things, and wormwood.

-And her book was featured in the window of a research hospital in Canada, in the bookstore, and featured in the window.
+And let's see, she's got a book out on a cure for all AIDS, and her book was featured in the window of a research hospital in Canada in the bookstore and featured in the window.

 So how about that?